Reverendissimo/asocial/README.md

 ## Usage

-### Creating Encryption Groups
+### Creating Writer Key Groups

 1. Click the Asocial extension icon
 2. Click "Create New Group"
 3. Enter a group name (e.g., "Family", "Work", "Close Friends")
-4. The extension will generate one RSA-2048 key pair for the group
+4. The extension will generate one RSA-2048 writer key pair for the group

-### Sharing Keys
+### Sharing Writer Keys

 1. In the extension popup, select a group
-2. Click "Export Public Key"
+2. Click "Export Writer Key"
-3. Share the **same public key** with all contacts in the group via:
+3. Share the **same writer key** with all people in the group via:
    - Export key (includes "magic" key ID for proper decryption)
    - Copy/paste JSON format
    - QR code (future feature)